 They are, however, very sociable dogs, and do not take well to prolonged loneliness.
 You'll have to “entertain” your pooch to an extent, and socialize and play with them on a regular basis.

-Irish Setters are one of the best dogs for families with kids.
+Irish Setters are one of the best dogs for families with kids, and also one of the most famous dog breeds around.
 They love regular activities and are always on the lookout to play.

 Keeshond is a clean and brisk dog that doesn't need a lot of grooming, but certain attention to keep them fresh will be required.
 Their long coats are a little harsh, provide them with great insulation, which makes this canine breed perfect for colder temperatures.

 Keeshond is certainly a family dog and perfect for any household.
 They have moderate levels of energy, are playful enough to be good with kids, are loving and always ready to explore new things.
 Keeshonds also learn quickly.

 Poodles are a great choice for a family with allergies, as their short, curly coat barely sheds.
 These gentle, lively dogs are one of the most intelligent breeds, making them quite trainable.
 They're one of the smartest dog breeds around, too.

 They do need lots of exercise, and their pent-up energy can manifest as excessive barking and jumping.

 These intelligent animals are also quite emotionally sensitive, and will get anxious from fighting and arguing in the household.